PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 The lady looked at the assortment of spiked and curved and distinctly manly pieces of cutlery.
 Her smile drooped.
 Boltac did not miss his cue.

-"Of course, for a lady like yourself, none of these seem appropriate. "
+"Of course, for a lady like yourself, none of these crude implements are appropriate.
+But perhaps you would care to persue..."
+Boltac nodded to me and shut the door and shot the bolt.

+"...something from our special inventory."
+He reached down and lifted the velvet board upon which the daggers rested.

 It's name in the language of the Harakeet means, "Protector of Virtue."